PTsolvers/JustRelax.jl/docs/src/man/subduction2D/setup.md

 ```
 ![](setup_1.png)

-Next we add a horizontal 80km thick oceanic lithosphere.
-Note that we leave a 100km buffer zone next to the vertical boundaries of the domain, to facilitate the sliding of the oceanic plates.
+Next we add a horizontal 80 km thick oceanic lithosphere.
+Note that we leave a 100 km buffer zone next to the vertical boundaries of the domain, to facilitate the sliding of the oceanic plates.
 ```julia
 add_box!(
     Phases,